The best practices team

 • Improving documentation

-We will meet every two weeks on Wednesday at 6 pm Europe/Berlin on Slack:
+We will meet be-weekly on Monday at 6 pm Europe/Berlin on Slack:

 #best-practices-team